1. Home

 • Poor digestion

-• Difficulty to prepare food
+• Difficulty in preparing food

 • Cultural food preferences